Polar Coding for Non-Stationary Channels: Code Construction and Finite-Length Analysis

 And by induction on $j$, $A_j \leq 3^j$.
 This together with \eq{key2}, \Cref{pot-cor2} applied to the process $\left\{y_{j,i}\right\}$, and noting that $q(y_i) = 4x_i(1-x_i)$ lead to the proof of lemma. \end{proof}

 Next, we state the main result of this section.
-In the proof of the next theorem, a construction of polar codes along with a bound on its finite-length behavior is shown.
-The construction is based on a two-stage deterministic polarization.
-In the first stage, deterministic polarization 2, defined in Definition\,\ref{polar2}, is invoked to have a \emph{sufficiently close to the average capacity} fraction of \emph{almost good} bit-channels by exploiting \Tref{thm-main}.
-In the second stage of the polarization, only the almost good bit-channels of the first stage are combined following a certain extremal deterministic process, defined in Definition,\,\ref{ext-proc}.
-At the end of the second polarization stage, an additional negligible fraction of bit-channels are removed and it is shown that the rest have Bhattacharyya parameters bounded by $P_e/N$, where $P_e$ is the target block error probability and $N$ is the block length.
-Therefore, a polar code constructed according to certain good bit-channels, after the two polarization stages, guarantees a block error probability bounded by $P_e$.
+In the proof of the next theorem, a polar code construction along with a bound on its finite-length scaling is shown.
+The proof sketch and the idea behind the construction is described as follows.
+The construction is based on a two-stage \textit{deterministic polarization}.
+In the first stage, \textit{deterministic polarization} 2, defined in Definition\,\ref{polar2}, is invoked to obtain \emph{almost good} synthetic channels, whose fraction is close to the average capacity, promised by \Tref{thm-main}.
+In other words, \Tref{thm-main} is used at the last level of polarization in the first stage.
+In the second stage of the polarization, only the almost good synthetic channels of the first stage are further combined and the rest of the synthetic channels are discarded, i.e., they will not carry information bits.
+The channel combining operations in the second stage follow a certain extremal deterministic process, defined in Definition\,\ref{ext-proc}.
+At the end of the second polarization stage, a negligible fraction of synthetic channels are removed and it is shown that the remaining ones have Bhattacharyya parameters bounded by $P_e/N$, where $P_e$ is the target block error probability and $N$ is the block length.
+The end result is a polar code with a rate close the average capacity and with a block error probability bounded by $P_e$.
+These steps are clarified in the proof of the next theorem.